galbrame/roboberryPi/README.md

 Rather than write my own gpio control, I used the [WiringPi](https://github.com/WiringPi/WiringPi) gpio control library.
 Since this was a project about networks, it seemed a little over the top to put extra work into low level hardware controls.
 Plus, this sped up my circuit prototyping.

-Having eight scripts that basically do the same thing (based on the reference project) brakes the design principle of code re-use, so once I knew that all of those scripts worked as expected, I refactored them into two scripts that accepted arguments.
+Having eight scripts that basically do the same thing (based on the reference project) breaks the design principle of code re-use, so once I knew that all of those scripts worked as expected, I refactored them into two scripts that accepted arguments.
 This could have technically been executed in a single script, but for the sake of speed of execution, I opted for a script that mainly controls the movement while another just changes the speed.
 This means less information collection on the front end (and thus, less data having to be sent over the network) and less unnecessary gpio pin re-writes in the back-end.

 I took the base of the Python web server from a previous assignment ([chat app](https://github.com/galbrame/localhostChatApp)) and modified it to specifically deal with the API calls for this project.
 I also added in a command to set the PWM pin modes whenever index.html is requested.
 It was difficult to troubleshoot, but for some reason, setting the PWM gpio pins at boot time wouldn't make them accessible to a user running the GUI.
 They were correctly assigned in the system, but they would not respond to input.
 I believe this has something to do with the user status at boot time (root vs my auto-login username).
 Since the web server is also launched at boot time, putting the command at the beginning of the server also did not work, but by the time index.html is being requested, we know everything else has caught up to the correct permissions.